pennacchi/airflow_dbt/readme.md

-## Project Overview
+# Project Overview
 This project implements a data transformation process using dbt (Data Build Tool) on Google BigQuery, with orchestration handled by Apache Airflow.
-The main goal is to merge two distinct datasets to enable comprehensive sales analysis.
+The main goal is to merge information from two distinct systems with multiple tables to enable analysis from both sources at the same time.

 ![ETL Overview](files/etl_overview.png)

-# Data Sources
+## Data Sources
 All our raw data come from csv located on dbt_project/seeds.
 Each source is on following folders:
   - erp_northwind: sales of northwind.
   - ero_new_system: fictional dataset created for this project.

-# Data Flow
+## Data Flow
 Most of our data are static files excepct by these two files below.
 It is possible to generate random data executing the dag append_new_sales.
 Each execution will add new rows to each csv and execute dbt_seeds command.
   - dbt_project/seeds/erp_new_system/new_sales.csv
   - dbt_project/seeds/erp_new_system/new_sales.details.csv

-## Set up

 # Requirements
   - Python 3.9
   - Docker and Docker Compose

-# Setup bigquery
+## Setup bigquery
 Go to BigQuery and create a project and dataset.
 Still on BigQuery generate a service account and download your project keys.
 Go to airflow folder:

 cd airflow